Presentation Proposal - NACADA 2026 Annual Conference

 Please rank - numerically - the formats you would accept for this presentation.
 (1 indicates the format you feel most appropriate.)
 The committee may assign you a different format to ensure a balanced program.
 Mark only the formats you will accept.
 (Choosing all formats will not enhance the chances of getting your proposal accepted.)

-Lecture or Discussion Format for Concurrent Sessions
+Lecture or Discussion Format for Concurrent Session

 A 60-minute presentation by one or more presenters; discussion time for questions and answers is encouraged.
 The length of time set aside for discussion is at the discretion of the presenters.